 A sought-after public speaker, Navon has addressed the American Enterprise Institute, AIPAC, the Jewish Federations of North America, as well as leading universities such as Georgetown, Columbia, and Rice.
 Navon is a frequent guest for American, French, and Israeli media, and he has appeared on Voice of America, on France 24, and on the Knesset Channel.

 Previously, Navon served as head of the Political Science and Communication Department at the Jerusalem Haredi College; as founding partner of the Navon-Levy Group (a consultancy that promoted Israeli agricultural and energy projects in sub-Saharan Africa); as CEO of BNIC (an NGO that trained Israeli business leaders in diplomatic advocacy); and as consultant with ARTTIC (a leading European consulting firm specialized in R&D funding).

 Dr. Navon was born in Paris, France, in 1971 and went to a bilingual (French/English) school.
 He graduated in public administration from Sciences-Po, one of Europe’s most prestigious universities.
 In 1993 he moved to Israel, enrolled in the IDF, and earned a Ph.D. in international relations from the Hebrew University of Jerusalem.
-He is equally and perfectly fluent in English, French, and Hebrew, is conversant in German, and is making progress with his Italian.
-He lives in Israel with his wife and their four children.
+He is equally and perfectly fluent in English, French, and Hebrew, and is conversant in German and Italian.
+He is a husband, father, grandfather, and an active triathlete.